-Named as one of the leading health care attorneys in New Jersey by Chambers USA, Elizabeth serves as national and regional counsel to hospital systems, health care facilities, regulated and self-funded health plans, technology companies, physicians groups and a wide range of other health care-related organizations and entities.
-With more than 25 years of experience in the industry, she has become a go-to source for regulatory health care matters throughout the nation.
+Named one of New Jersey’s leading health care attorneys by Chambers USA, Elizabeth serves as national and regional counsel to a wide range of health care related entities including hospital systems, health care facilities, regulated and self-funded health plans, and health care technology companies.

-Elizabeth also advises health care providers, regulated health plans and self-funded employer plans on issues related to evolving new technologies and models of health care delivery and payment, including direct employer plan-provider contracting and implementation of Accountable Care Organizations (ACO), Patient-Centered Medical Homes (PCMH).
+Elizabeth also advises health care providers, regulated health plans and self-funded employer plans on evolving technologies and new models of health care delivery and payment, including direct employer plan-provider contracting and implementation of Accountable Care Organization (ACO) models.
+She has also assisted in the sale and acquisition of hospitals and health care facilities, especially in guiding them through New Jersey’s strict change-in-ownership review process.

-Among her leadership roles within the firm, Elizabeth serves as the HIPAA Privacy Officer, co-chair of the firm's Government Relations Practice, co-chair of the Connectivity Subcommittee of the firmwide Women’s Initiative and a member of the firm’s Privacy and Security Workgroup.
+Elizabeth is Fox Rothschild’s Chief Privacy & HIPAA Compliance Officer, co-chair of the firm's Privacy & Data Security Practice and co-chair of the Connectivity Subcommittee of the firmwide Women’s Initiative.
+Additionally, Elizabeth is a former member of the firm's Executive Committee.

 Before Fox Rothschild